Information for Teens in Need

 1-888-290-7233

-Where is Safe Place?
-Please link to this site for a map of Safe Place locations across the country:
+This site offers a map of Safe Place locations across the country:

 National Teen Dating Abuse Helpline